 San Francisco-based artist Leah Rosenberg works with painting, printmaking, paint-based sculpture, mixed-media, installations, site-specific wall works, and performance art.
 She is a collaborative and interactive artist who engages a community through her passion for color.
 “Color has become my ritual” as she wants viewers to see the many ways that color can enhance their lives.

 After receiving her B.F.A. at the Institute, she moved from Canada to San Francisco to pursue her M.F.A. at the San Francisco College of Art.
 Her 2008 thesis was on the artistic possibilities of cake.
-Immediately after acquiring her Master’s Degree, she worked as the head pastry chef at San Francisco’s Museum of Modern Art’s Blue Bottle Rooftop Cafe for four years.
-She was able to combine her love of art and cake-making by creating cakes and pastries in a myriad of colors, informed both by nature and by matching colors to the paintings in the museum’s exhibits.
+Immediately after acquiring her Master’s Degree, she worked for four years as the head pastry chef at San Francisco’s Museum of Modern Art’s Blue Bottle Rooftop Cafe.
+She was able to combine her love of art and cake-making by baking cakes and pastries in a myriad of colors, based on the colors found in the paintings in the museum’s special exhibits.

 Rosenberg has had numerous artist’s residencies: a 30 day residency at Vermont Studio Center; Project 387; Montalvo Arts Center; the Bemis Center for Contemporary Art; the Irving Street Projects; and a residency at Villa Lena in a Tuscan village in Italy.

 At her 2015 residency at the Irving Street Projects in San Francisco Rosenberg created a color-based installation, “Everyday, A Color.”
-For fifty days she painted the gallery a different color daily.
+For fifty days she painted the gallery a different color every day.
 She chose the colors from plants, everyday objects, reflections, garage doors, etc. to create an abstractive portrait of the neighborhood.
 When she changed the color of the gallery each day, she left behind a stripe of the previous day’s hue.
 She gradually created a low relief site-specific striped mural.
-Each day’s color was announced on Instagram, and she invited the neighborhood people to attend a sunset happy hour or to join in a sunset color walk and to talk.
-At the end of the fifty days, the artist served striped cake and was surprised to find that she was able to pull back the fifty layers of paint off the walls in one piece.
+Each day’s color was announced on Instagram, and she invited people to attend a sunset happy hour or to join in a sunset color walk where they could comfortable talk to one another.
+At the end of the fifty days, Rosenberg served striped cake and was surprised to find that she was able to pull back the fifty layers of paint off the walls in one piece.
 She used the cake server to do this.

 In 2017, she was the Creative Director for Color Factory in San Francisco and in 2018 in New York City.
 The Factory was all about color and waking up one’s senses.
 After leaving the Color Factory, she felt that viewers would notice color in a different way.